braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/experiment_step/personalized_paths.md

 Specify the conversion event that should determine the winner.
 If there are no conversion events available, return to the first step of Canvas setup and [assign conversion events]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas/#choose-conversion-events).
 Note that if you determine the winner with opens and clicks, only the first message in the path that generates opens or clicks will contribute to determining the winner.

 Then set the **Experiment Window**.
-The **Experiment Window** determines how long users will be sent down all paths before choosing a single winning path for all subsequent users.
+The **Experiment Window** determines how long users will be sent down all paths before choosing the best path for each user in the delay group.
 The window begins when the first user enters the step.

 ![][2]{: style="max-width:75%;" }